Residential property

 How much do you charge for conveyancing?

-Legal fees start at £500.00 plus VAT at 20% but are dependant on several factors such as the value of the property, the complexity of the transaction and consequently the amount of work we need to do to complete the transaction.
+Legal fees are dependant on several factors such as the value of the property, the complexity of the transaction and consequently the amount of work we need to do to complete the transaction.

 To get a quote visit our online calculator here.